| Competition

 and artificial obligation to "balance" enforcement efforts

+among a range of targets.
 3.6.4 Example 4: A jurisdiction's enforcement policy restricts

 aggressively competitive activities by large powerful firms in